-- ◆ Select the security mode Email or Web. - ◆ If Web, select the policy mode for the blade: Full policy source, User directory and filtering, or Filtering only.
-If you're not certain about the correct choice, see Web Security deployment, page 15. - Specify settings for the primary network interface (P1/eth0) - Define some general items, such as the hostname and system password
+- Select the security mode Email or Web. - If Web, select the policy mode for the blade: Full policy source, User directory and filtering, or Filtering only.
+If you're not certain about the correct choice, see Web protection deployment, page 13. - Specify settings for the primary network interface (P1/eth0) - Define some general items, such as the hostname and system password